signalfx/tracing-examples/service-mesh/istio/README.md

 # E-Commerce with Istio

-This demo assumes that the necessary CRDs are already installed Istio, has been set up on a suitable cluster and that `kubectl` has been set up to point to that cluster.
+This demo assumes that the necessary CRDs are already installed, Istio has been set up on a suitable cluster, and `kubectl` has been set up to point to that cluster.

 For an easy set of policies to start with, use the `istio-demo.yaml` provided